saweerawal/dolan-duck-speak/README.md

 # donald-duck-speak
- This is a tanslator app which translate your text to Dolan Duck's language!!
+ This is a tanslator app which translate your text to Donald Duck's language!!